usnistgov/ARIAC/docs/competition/trials.md

     * The `flipped` field describes whether the parts are flipped on the conveyor belt.
 The `flipped` field can be set to `true` or `false`.
 If the `flipped` field is not defined, the parts will not be flipped.
 See the [Challenges](challenges.md) page for more information about flipped parts.
     * The `rotation` field describes the rotation of the parts on the conveyor belt.

-The Figure below shows an example of how parts are spawned on the conveyor belt from the example above.
+The Figure below shows an example of how parts are spawned on the conveyor belt from the snippet above.

 ![](../images/ConveyorRandomParts.jpeg)